Table of Contents

 At this stage, you must focus on delivering an exceptional customer experience to build early brand loyalists.
 You should regularly engage with your customers and ask them questions: Why did you purchase from us?
 What could we have done better?
 What would convince you to buy more?

 You should learn as much as possible and try to understand your customers and their motivators.
 Knowing this will be key to success in the next stage of growth.

 Once you’ve proven that people will purchase from you, it’s time to introduce the brand to more customers.
 Your goal is to start building brand awareness.

 Common attributes of brands in stage 2.

-Brands that are in stage 2 have strong web engagement, high conversion rates, and large average order values.
-The brand is building a following and consumers are regularly purchasing.
+Brands in stage 2 have strong web engagement, high conversion rates, and large average order values.
+The brand is building a following, and consumers are regularly purchasing.